CoaXPress: Variants

-Low speed uplink
+Low-speed uplink

-CoaXPress supports a low speed uplink channel from frame grabber to camera.
+CoaXPress supports a low-speed uplink channel from the frame grabber to the camera.
 This uplink channel has a fixed bit rate of 20.833 Mbit/s for 1.0 and 1.1 version of the standard and a bit rate of 41.667 Mbit/s for the 2.0 version of the standard.
 The uplink channel uses 8b/10b encoding.
-The uplink can be used for camera control, triggering and firmware updates.
+The uplink can be used for camera control, triggering, and firmware updates.

-When using the multilane DIN 1.0/2.3 cabling solution an optional high speed uplink can also be used, allowing 6.25 Gbit/s uplink communication to the camera.
+When using the multilane DIN 1.0/2.3 cabling solution an optional high-speed uplink can also be used, allowing 6.25 Gbit/s uplink communication to the camera.
 This can be used for very accurate triggering.

 Usage

-The most common application is to interface cameras to computers (via a frame grabber) on applications (such as Machine vision) which involve automated acquisition and analysis of images.
+The most common application is to interface cameras to computers (via a frame grabber) on applications (such as machine vision) which involve automated acquisition and analysis of images.
 Some cameras and frame grabbers have been introduced which support and utilize the CoaXPress interface standard.

 Implementation

-So far, there is just one company, Microchip (through its acquisition of EqcoLogic), which develops CoaXPress compatible driver and equalizer devices.
+At least two companies develop CoaXPress-compatible driver and equalizer devices: Microchip Technology (through its acquisition of EqcoLogic) and Macom.
 These devices must be used with FPGA devices, in order to implement CoaXPress standard protocol.

 Such standard implementation is executed using FPGA IP core, specially designed for this protocol, while it takes care of all the features defined by standard.
-Each side of the vision system, e.g. Camera or frame grabber, requires dedicated FPGA IP core.
+Each side of the vision system, e.g. camera or frame grabber, requires dedicated FPGA IP core.